Published November 17, 2014

-Holder's warning, contained in a letter to ex-federal drug enforcement chiefs, was his most direct statement yet against Proposition 19, a ballot measure which would legalize possession of small amounts of marijuana in the most populous U.S. state.
-It sets up another showdown with California over marijuana if the measure passes.
+The comments in a letter to ex-federal drug enforcement chiefs were the attorney general's most direct statement yet against Proposition 19 and set up another showdown with California over marijuana if the measure passes.

 With Prop 19 leading in the polls, the letter also raised questions about the extent to which federal drug agents would go into communities across the state to catch small-time users and dealers, or whether they even had the resources to do it.

 If the ballot measure passes, the state would regulate recreational pot use.
-Adults could possess up to one ounce (28 grams) of the drug and grow small gardens on private property.
-Local governments would decide whether to allow and tax sales of the drug.
+Adults could possess up to one ounce of the drug and grow small gardens on private property.
+Local governments would decide whether to allow and tax sales.

-But Holder stressed that the Justice Department remains committed to enforcing the Controlled Substances Act in all states.
+The Justice Department remains committed to enforcing the Controlled Substances Act in all states, Holder said.

 "We will vigorously enforce the CSA against those individuals and organizations that possess, manufacture or distribute marijuana for recreational use, even if such activities are permitted under state law," he wrote.